Ishita001/Health-Care-Autistic-VR/README.md

-# Medical Care - Autism Specturm Disorder
+# Health Care - Autism Specturm Disorder

 Problem ---  How might we test the state of autism in a child/adult & tackle it through a therapy.